강의

 ⚖ Principle 5.
 Communication

-Expected Questions Q&A 💬
+Anticipated Q&A 💬

-Q. Who is the target audience for this course?
+Q. Who is this course for?

-However, for TypeScript, we will provide additional explanations and supplementary learning materials throughout the course, so
+However, for TypeScript, we will provide additional explanations and supplementary learning materials throughout the course,

 However, you need accurate metacognition about whether you truly understand the limitations and characteristics of Page Router.